Finland: From Origin to History

 Nearly six years later, Finland seemed to also be in contention early during the 1986 FIFA World Cup qualifying campaign.
 Ari Valvee's lone goal gave Finland an upset victory against Northern Ireland on May 27, 1984.
 However, similar to 1978, Finland suffered another embarrassing loss at London's Wembley Stadium on Oct.
 17, 1984.
 Finland lost 5-0 away to England, and in the end, two points were what Finland missed out on qualification for the 1986 World Cup.

 New Names Seeking Glory

 Finland's 1990 World Cup qualification campaign saw the nation overmatched against two heavyweights in West Germany and the Netherlands.
 Nevertheless, it was a friendly one month before that final qualifier that saw what would be the first significant player of what would be Finland's "golden generation."
 The Oct.
 11, 1989, friendly against Trinidad and Tobago marked the first of what would become a national record 137 caps for Jari Litmanen.

-It was during the early 1990s where many of Finland's greatest players began their mark.
+It was during the early 1990s that many of Finland's greatest players began their mark.
 In a friendly against Tunisia, defender Sami Hyppiä earned the first of 105 caps for Finland.
 He is currently Finland's goalkeeper coach, and it was in this position where Antti Niemi was Finland's top goalkeeper.
 Paatelainen was one of Finland's goal-scoring players.
 While Paatelainen's seven goals led in its qualifying group during Euro 1996, Finland lost five matches, including a pair of losses to eventual participants Russia and Scotland.

 In 1996, Finland had its coach the nation hoped to reach a major tournament.
 Finland hired Richard Møller Nielsen as its next manager.
 Just four years earlier, Nielsen guided his native Denmark to a championship at Euro 1996.
 Finland's goal was to reach the 1998 World Cup, but that dream seemed in jeopardy after two opening losses.
 However, Finland managed a stunning draw against Norway.
 On Sept.
 6, 1997, Litmanen opened the scoring in a vital match in Switzerland - a 2-1 victory in Lausanne ahead of its final match in qualifying.